 Terrorist who worked as a judge for ISIS arrested in Afghanistan

-New Delhi, Apr 23: The security forces in Afghanistan have arrested a Pakistan based terrorist of the Islamic State Khorasan province during a raid.
+New Delhi, Apr 23: The security forces in Afghanistan have arrested a Pakistan-based terrorist of the Islamic State Khorasan province during a raid.

 The statement released by the National Directorate of Security said that the agencies had arrested Muneeb, a resident of Pakistan also known as Abu Hilal.
 He is a judge with the ISIS and is known for his close links with the Lashkar-e-Tayiba and Haqqani Network.